cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

 `struct` members can be accessed using the "`.`" (member access) operator.

-If, rather than a struct, you have a *pointer* to a struct, you can use the "`->`" (member access through pointer) operator.
+If, rather than a struct, you have a *pointer* to a struct, use the "`->`" (member access through pointer) operator.

 ::: block